ST10494318/Web_PoE/README.md

 Schools and universities (partnerships)

 2. Website Goals and Objectives
-Primary Goal: Increase volunteer sign-ups by 50% and donations by 30% within a year.
+Primary Goal:To increase volunteer sign-ups by 50% and donations by 30% within a year.

 KPIs: